zalyoung/gitlab-handbook/content/job-families/engineering/infrastructure/finops-engineer.md

 - Strong communication and interpersonal skills, adept at collaborating effectively in a remote setting.
 - Able to thrive in a fully remote organization.

-### Responsibilities

-- Design and implement cloud cost allocation and chargeback models tailored to our SaaS product.
-- Create unit-economics strategy and allocation method for Engineering and Product teams.
-- Develop forecasting models to predict future outcomes of cloud infrastructure spend and usage.
-- Partner with engineering teams to identify and implement cost optimization opportunities, fostering a culture of cost awareness.
-- Proactively monitor cloud usage patterns and identify anomalies, enabling quick action to prevent cost overruns.
-- Automate cloud cost management processes to improve efficiency and scalability.
-- Stay at the forefront of cloud cost management, researching and evaluating new tools and technologies to enhance our FinOps capabilities.

 ## Job Grades

+### FinOps Engineer (Intermediate)

+The FinOps Engineer reports to the FinOps Engineering Manager.

+#### Responsibilities

+- As described above

 ### Senior FinOps Engineer

 The Senior FinOps Engineer is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

+#### Responsibilities

+- As described above
+- Partner with engineering teams to identify and implement cost optimization opportunities, fostering a culture of cost awareness.
+- Design and implement cloud cost allocation and chargeback models tailored to our SaaS product.
+- Develop forecasting models to predict future outcomes of cloud infrastructure spend and usage.

+### Staff FinOps Engineer

+The Staff FinOps Engineer is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

+#### Responsibilities

+- As described above
+- Create unit-economics strategy and allocation method for Engineering and Product teams.